-Auditors Responsibilities while doing Tax Audit – A Detailed Analysis
+Auditors Responsibilities while doing Tax Audit – An Analysis

 Auditors Responsibilities while doing Tax Audit: The tax auditor should obtain from the assessee, the statement of particulars in Form No. 3CD duly authenticated by him.
 It would be advisable for the assessee to take into consideration the following general principles while preparing the statement of particulars: